-Calling William K. Bass’s center for forensic observation a “farm” is, in a lot of ways a bit of a misnomer.
-Rather than growing any particular product, this farm is focused on how organic materials break down and decompose.
+Calling the William M. Bass Forensic Anthropology Center a “farm” is, in a lot of ways, a misnomer.
+Rather than growing any particular product, this farm is focused on the breakdown and decomposition of organic materials.
 Specifically, human cadavers.

-In addition to the extensive, ever-growing research, the Farm also possesses one of the largest collections of modern skeletal remains in the world, with over 700 in total and an additional 1000 future bodies willed to the project.
+In addition to the extensive, ever-growing research, the Forensic Anthropology Center also possesses one of the largest collections of modern skeletal remains in the world, with over 1,700 in total and many more future bodies willed to the project.

 Know Before You Go

 There are no tours of the Outdoor Research Facility.
 It is an active research center for students and faculty only.